Controlled Retrieval-augmented Context Evaluation for Long-form RAG: Introduction

 \section{Introduction}

-With their emerging instruction-following capabilities~\cite{Ouyang2022-ps, Wei2021-xk}, large language models (LLMs) have adopted retrieval-augmented generation (RAG)~\cite{Lewis2020-nf, Guu2020-tg} to tackle more challenging tasks, such as ambiguous question answering (QA)~\cite{Stelmakh2022-kt, Gao2023-dc} or long-form response generation~\cite{Shao2024-ef}.
+With their emerging instruction-following capabilities~\cite{Ouyang2022-ps, Wei2021-xk}, large language models (LLMs) have adopted retrieval-augmented generation (RAG)~\cite{Lewis2020-nf, Guu2020-tg} to tackle more challenging tasks, such as ambiguous question answering (QA)~\cite{Stelmakh2022-kt, Gao2023-dc} and long-form response generation~\cite{Shao2024-ef}.
 The role of retrieval in RAG is to access information from external sources and prompt it as plug-in knowledge for LLMs.
 To achieve this, typical RAG systems retrieve the $k$ most relevant chunks as the retrieval-augmented context (abbreviated as \emph{retrieval context}, hereafter), and prompt the LLM to generate a response using this information.

-It was found that a suboptimal retrieval context hinders the generation process~\cite{Asai2024-ow, Rau2024-lk}, triggering negative impacts and resulting in unsatisfying final RAG results.
-One of widely-studied effects is the impact of noise from irrelevant retrieval~\cite{Yoran2023-me}, which increases the risk of hallucinations~\cite{Asai2022-tq} and distractions~\cite{Shi2023-dc}.
-Such prior studies have mainly focused on short-answer tasks; however, recent RAG development has shifted towards generating comprehensive and structured reports with open-ended queries~\cite{Zhao2024-mn, Lawrie2024-lv}, as illustrated in Figure~\ref{fig:teaser}, introducing new concerns of suboptimal retrieval.
+A suboptimal retrieval context hinders the generation process~\cite{Asai2024-ow, Rau2024-lk}, triggering negative impacts and resulting in unsatisfying final RAG results.
+One widely-studied effect is the impact of noise from irrelevant retrieval~\cite{Yoran2023-me}, which increases the risk of hallucinations~\cite{Asai2022-tq} and distractions~\cite{Shi2023-dc}.
+Such prior studies have mainly focused on short-answer tasks; however, recent RAG research has shifted towards generating comprehensive and structured reports with open-ended queries~\cite{Zhao2024-mn, Lawrie2024-lv}, as illustrated in Figure~\ref{fig:teaser}, introducing new concerns of suboptimal retrieval.

 In the scenario of open-ended queries where a short answer is insufficient and a long-form result is required, incompleteness and redundancy emerge as the critical yet underexplored negative impacts from retrieval~\cite{Joren2024-ov}.
-Specifically, (i) \textit{incomplete} retrieval fails to capture the full nuance of the query, leading to partial or misleading generations. (ii) \textit{Redundant} retrieval contexts restrict the diversity of knowledge, undermining the usefulness of augmented knowledge~\cite{Yu2024-ab, Chen2024-zz}.
+Specifically, (i) \textit{incomplete} retrieval fails to capture the full nuance of the query, leading to partial or misleading generations, and (ii) \textit{redundant} retrieval contexts restrict the diversity of knowledge, undermining the usefulness of augmented knowledge~\cite{Yu2024-ab, Chen2024-zz}.
 Figure~\ref{fig:teaser} exemplifies such impacts of suboptimal retrieval matters on the final long-form RAG result.